Main Page Sponsors Implementation Exhibits Demos/Images Poetry Credits Articles Web Links

 Even the grid-like traces of the army camp ...

-Plan / Manzanar Internment Camp
+Plan / Manzanar Incarceration Camp

 ... evoke the geometric order of Iranian gardens, representations of the cosmic order of paradise.